ABNIRML: Analyzing the Behavior of Neural IR Models

-\textbf{Textual Manipulation Tests (TMTs)}.
-Not all characteristics are easily captured with MMTs.
-For instance, if one wanted to test the sensitivity of models to word order, this would be difficult with MMTs for multiple reasons.
-First, it would be unlikely to find naturally-occurring documents that use the same words but in a different order.
-Further, even when identified, it would be unclear how to measure the quality of each word order.
-We overcome limitations like this by proposing Textual Manipulation Tests (TMTs).
-These tests apply a manipulation function to scored documents from an existing IR dataset.
-For testing word order, a simple manipulation function that shuffles the order of the words in the sentence can be used, which eliminates both the matching problem (all documents can be manipulated) and the measurement problem (the proposed manipulation function is destructive, almost certainly reducing the quality of the word order).
-The only prior work we are aware of that uses a similar approach for testing ranking methods is a single diagnostic dataset proposed by~\citet{Rennings2019AnAA}, which tests the effect of duplicating the document---an adaptation of a traditional ranking axiom.
-Although TMTs allow testing a wider variety of characteristics than MMTs, we acknowledge that they involve constructing artificial data; $d_2$ may not resemble documents seen in practice.
-Despite this, their versatility make them an attractive choice for testing a variety of characteristics.
+Not all characteristics are easily captured with MMPs.
+For instance, it would be difficult to probe the sensitivity to word order with MMPs; it is unlikely to find naturally-occurring document pairs that use the same words but in a different order. \smm{Nevertheless, it is valuable to understand the extent to which models are affected by characteristics like this, given that traditional bag-of-words models are unaffected by word order and that there is evidence that word order is unimportant when fine-tuning recent neural models~\cite{Sinha2021MaskedLM,Alleman2021SyntacticPR}.} To overcome these limitations, we propose Textual Manipulation Probes (TMPs).
+TMPs apply a manipulation function to scored documents from an existing IR dataset.
+For example, for probing word order, we can use a simple manipulation function that, given a document $d_1$, creates a corresponding synthetic document $d_2$ by shuffling the order of the words in each sentence.
+The degree to which a model prefers $d_1$ is then a measure of its preference for proper word order.
+Prior works that use a similar approach for probing ranking methods include the collection perturbation tests of \citet{Fang2011DiagnosticEO} (which perform operations like removing documents from the collection and deleting individual terms from documents) and a diagnostic dataset proposed by~\citet{Rennings2019AnAA} (which tests the effect of duplicating the document: an adaptation of a traditional ranking axiom).
+Although TMPs allow probing a wider variety of characteristics than MMPs, we note that they involve constructing artificial data; $d_2$ may not resemble documents seen in practice.
+Despite this, their versatility make TMPs an attractive choice for a variety of characteristics.